 WINTER Leave dead flower stalks intact over the winter SPRING Cut back dead flower stalks leaving stem stubble of varying height, 8 to 24 inches, to provide nest cavities.
+SUMMER New growth of the perennial hides the stem stubble.

 Female bees find cut or naturally occuring open stems, start a nest, then lay an egg on the pollen balls.
 Larvae eat the pollen.